vitiral/simple-quality/rst.md

     sure to include them in your repository.

-If you have already completed the rst tutorial, it is safe for you to just type `rst tutorial 4` and continue from there.
+If you have already completed the rst tutorial, it is safe for you to just run `rst tutorial 4` and continue from there.
 If you have not gone through it, it is very short and was specifically crafted to fit into this guide.
 Therefore it is essential that you go through rst's tutorial in full before continuing.